 When it comes to conserving heritage, Cleankill has the knowledge, expertise and equipment to treat historic artefacts carefully, sensitively and effectively.
 So we were delighted to help the Bluebell Railway team when they called us to solve a serious infestation of Common Clothes Moth (Tineola bisselliella).

 Cleaning staff working for the Bluebell Railway had been trying to tackle the problem themselves with aerosol sprays – managing to kill some of the adult moths but not the larvae which do the damage.
-The Bluebell Railway managers had spoken to several other companies before contacting Cleankill Environmental Services – with some quoting extortionate sums – and we were the first to come up with a plan that would limit disruption to the operation of this popular tourist attraction.
-We were also able to reassure the Bluebell team about the safety of the materials and chemicals we use and that they would not cause any damage.
+The Bluebell Railway managers had spoken to several other companies before contacting Cleankill Pest Control – with some quoting extortionate sums – and we were the first to come up with a plan that would limit disruption to the operation of this popular tourist attraction.
+Cleankill experts were also able to reassure the Bluebell team about the safety of the materials and chemicals we use and that they would not cause any damage.

-The treatment plan included our team returning three weeks later to re-spray all the areas.
-We also supplied sticky pheromone traps to attract the male moths and give early warning and, very importantly, advised Bluebell on their cleaning regimes and how to identify problems in the future.
-Cleankill’s Jon Whitehead explained: “The carriages and store room are now being regularly monitored.
+The treatment plan included the Cleankill team returning three weeks later to re-spray all the areas. they also supplied sticky pheromone traps to attract the male moths and give early warning and, very importantly, advised Bluebell on their cleaning regimes and how to identify problems in the future.
+Cleankill Director Jon Whitehead explained: “The carriages and store room are now being regularly monitored.
 With flying insects there is always a risk of re-infestation but with procedures now in place any re-occurrence can be quickly dealt with before it spreads.
 This was a classic case of the client and service team working together to solve the problem which is an important part of any pest control work.

 “It was a pleasure working with the Bluebell team.
 I have a huge interest and passion for railways so it was particularly rewarding to help preserve something so special.”